gaelfoppolo/self-service-data-analytics/instructions/Hadoop/Hadoop.md

 sudo chown -R ubuntu /usr/local/hadoop/
 ```

 *Note*: why `/usr/local/`?
-The `/usr/local` hierarchy is for use when installing software locally.
+The `/usr/local` hierarchy is use when installing software locally.
 It needs to be safe from being overwritten when the system software is updated.
 It may be used for programs and data that are shareable among a group of hosts.
 This is perfect for Hadoop.

 ###Global configuration